 Joseph began his musical education as a Chorister, later Bishop’s (Head) Chorister, of Salisbury Cathedral, singing with them for six years where he first enjoyed the daily round of evensong and the rich repertoire of an English Cathedral Choir.
 He moved on to Lancing College as a Walter Stanton Music Scholar, and was later awarded their Sixth Form Organ Scholarship.
 He then spent a gap year as Organ Scholar of Hereford Cathedral before moving to St John’s in 2013.

 Joseph’s first organ teacher was Andrew Post at Salisbury Cathedral School.
-He continued to learn with Neil Cox, Stephen Farr and Daniel Cook, and now studies with Gordon Stewart in Cambridge.
-Joseph is a prize-winning Fellow of the Royal College of Organists (FRCO), winning the Limpus, Shinn and Durrant prize for the highest mark in the practical examination.
-Joseph’s recent recital venues include Westminster Abbey, King’s, Queen’s, St John’s and Trinity Colleges, Cambridge, Hereford and Truro Cathedrals.
-Future events include a recital at Kidderminster Town Hall as part of the 2017 Three Choirs Festival.
+He continued to learn with Neil Cox, Stephen Farr, Daniel Cook, and studied with Gordon Stewart in Cambridge.
+Joseph is a Fellow of the Royal College of Organists (FRCO) winning the Limpus, Shinn and Durrant prize for the highest mark in the practical examination.
+Joseph has given recitals in Westminster Abbey and King’s College Cambridge, as well as several other Cambridge colleges, municipal halls, and several cathedrals and churches across the UK.